 While not nearly as grand as the Charleston version, installing a standard garden arch over your secret garden entrance still has the same appeal.

 And don’t forget to add some plants around it that create that lush outdoor space to walk through.

 2. Create A Sense Of Privacy

-The second of my secret garden design ideas is to create a sense of privacy.
+The second of my secret garden ideas is to create a sense of privacy.

 In Charleston, you can often see into the garden but rarely get to see the whole thing.

-Often the gates or peephole windows have wrought iron details that obscure the view even more.
+Often the gates or doors have peephole windows with wrought iron details that obscure the view even more.

 While wrought iron screens may be out of most people’s budgets (including mine!), you can accomplish a similar feel with any kind of divider that helps to obstruct the view.

 A lattice fence that partially encloses an area works well (like my mother has on one side of her deck).